Data-to-Insight-Center/cyberinfrastructure-knowledge-network/docs/source/index.rst

    .. code-block:: bash

-      docker compose down
+      make down
       make up

-   *Alternatively, you can use Kafka CLI tools to create the topic without modifying ``docker-compose.yml``.
+   *Alternatively, you can use Kafka CLI tools to create the topic without modifying `docker-compose.yml`.
 But this is not persistent and will be removed once CKN broker is restarted.*

-.. _step-3-produce-temperature-events:
+.. _step-3:

 Step 3: Produce Temperature Events
 ----------------------------------